ThomasAUB/ucosm/README.md

     - Dynamically add and remove schedulable items such as function and class.
     - No use of heap memory.
     - Creation of custom task and handler properties called "traits".
-    - Fairly low RAM overhead of 10 bytes per tasks.
+    - Fairly low RAM overhead of 10 bytes per tasks on a 32 bit architecture.
     - TaskHandle management.
     - Minimal use of virtual functions.